-At DiTrapano Barrett DiPiero McGinley & Simmons, PLLC, we pride ourselves on doing what we can to boost our local and nationwide communities.
+At DiPiero Simmons McGinley & Bastress, PLLC, we pride ourselves on doing what we can to boost our local and nationwide communities.
 As part of that dedication, we understand the importance of education and how crucial it is for aspiring students and professionals to receive a college education.
 We decided to start a scholarship in 2018 that was specifically geared toward first-year college students.
 Our first period for the scholarship– Fall 2018– just came to a close.

 We were humbled by the amount of applications we received as well as the overall quality of every essay.
 The essays were fantastic and we enjoyed reading them!
 We’d like to thank everyone who applied.